 This is one of the main questions that interviewers ask during a job interview is, "what motivates you at work?"
+What is work-life balance?
 This question normally is meant to help the potential employer understand you more as a individual personality, giving insight on what you value and enjoy doing, how you would comfortable into a team-based work environment, and what bothers you.
 When you reply this question sincerely, it also helps the interviewer connect with you on a deeper level by indulgent more of what you care about and why you are looking to work in a specific post or with the organization.

 You can see your professional style, such as whether you prefer working in a team-based atmosphere or a quiet and individual environment.
 There may be some types of jobs will have deadline-based work, and you need to finish that task within TAT, so think about whether it motivates you or if you find yourself in struggling under pressure.
 If you do succeed well with deadlines, then you should talk about specific examples from your past professional experiences where you set or completed deadlines and felt motivated by meeting the timeline.
 When you think how to answer the question of what motivates you at work, you can also discuss the skills you have developed through personal and professional achievements in last assignments, and how these will tie into the job for which you have applied.